 All in the Family

-Gonçalves has seen this behavior.
-She knows what it means.
+Gonçalves has seen all of these behaviors, and she understands what they mean.
 “The social bonds between elephants are really complex,” she says.
-Protecting the herd is the matriarch’s job.
-Gonçalves learned this firsthand in the field
+Like humans, elephants are capable of forming strong connections with their friends and family members.
+These relationships start between mother and calf and radiate out.
+Protecting the herd and keeping all members safe is the matriarch’s priority.
+Gonçalves learned this firsthand in the field.